2021mday/CS50/cnotes.md

 ```

 All printed words are called strings and strings are enclosed "string" <br>
-/n tells computer to start a new line
+\n tells computer to start a new line